 Both shows depict (for obvious dramatic reasons) large families with a large household of servants.
 “Us and them” - Upstairs Downstairs even hints at that in the title.
 There are lots of stories to tell within each group, and lots more to tell about the interactions between the two groups.
 It’s a story motherlode.

 But, I thought, that’s not typical.
 Yes, those sorts of households existed, but they were far from the norm.
 There would be smaller families with smaller retinues.
 Even, I reasoned, sometimes a single employer with a single servant.
-“Us and them” would sometimes be “me and you”.
+“Us and Them” would sometimes be “me and you”.

 And what would their relationship be?
 Would the fact that they were living together in the same house day and night break down the social rules and allow them to be friends?
 Of course not, don’t be silly.